Sparse Automatic Differentiation for Complex Networks of Differential-Algebraic Equations Using Abstract Elementary Algebra: Abstract

 \section{Abstract}

-Most numerical solvers and libraries nowadays are implemented to use mathematical models created with language-specific built-in data types (e.g.\ \texttt{real} in Fortran or \texttt{double} in C) and their respective elementary algebra implementations.
-However, built-in elementary algebra typically has limited functionality and often restricts flexibility of mathematical models and analysis types that can be applied to those models.
-To overcome this limitation, a number of domain-specific languages with more feature-rich built-in data types have been proposed.
-In this paper, we argue that if numerical libraries and solvers are designed to use abstract elementary algebra rather than language-specific built-in algebra, modern mainstream languages can be as effective as any domain-specific language.
+{Most numerical solvers and libraries nowadays are implemented to use mathematical models created with language-specific built-in data types (e.g.\ \texttt{real} in Fortran or \texttt{double} in C) and their respective elementary algebra implementations.
+However, the built-in elementary algebra typically has limited functionality and often restricts the flexibility of mathematical models and the analysis types that can be applied to those models.
+To overcome this limitation, a number of domain-specific languages such as gPROMS or Modelica with more feature-rich built-in data types have been proposed.
+In this paper, we argue that if numerical libraries and solvers are designed to use abstract elementary algebra rather than the language-specific built-in algebra, modern mainstream languages can be as effective as any domain-specific language.
 We illustrate our ideas using the example of sparse Jacobian matrix computation.
-We implement an automatic differentiation method that takes advantage of sparse system structures and is straightforward to parallelize in MPI setting.
-Furthermore, we show that the computational cost scales linearly with the size of the system.
+We implement an automatic differentiation method that takes advantage of sparse system structures and is straightforward to parallelize in a distributed memory setting.
+Furthermore, we show that the computational cost scales linearly with the size of the system.}